Consequences of Sleep Deprivation

 While you sleep, your immune system produces antibodies and cells that fight off infection.
 When you are well-rested, your body stands a better chance of fighting off illnesses.
 Sleep deprivation keeps your body from strengthening its defenses.
 This puts you at risk for both short-term illnesses and chronic diseases.
 If you are already suffering from conditions like chronic lung diseases, missing out on sleep may make it worse.

-Snoring and Lack of Sleep
+Snoring or Sleep Apnea and Sleep Deprivation

 Snoring is not just an annoyance.
 It is actually one of the key indicators of sleep apnea, a serious medical condition.
 People with sleep apnea experience frequent pauses in breathing throughout the night.
 This leads to lack of sleep.
 Combined with lower oxygen levels, sleep deprivation can lead to major concerns for sleep apnea sufferers.